 - Analysis and reporting: $10,000-20,000

-Total project cost: $64,500-132,000
+Total project cost: $64,500-132,000.

-- Moderator inconsistency.
 Five different moderators bring five different probing styles, rapport levels, and interpretive frameworks.
-Training and calibration help but cannot eliminate individual variation.
-The German moderator may probe deeper on functional attributes while the Brazilian moderator elicits more emotional responses, creating systematic cross-market differences that are analytical artifacts, not real findings.
+Training and calibration help, but they cannot eliminate individual variation: the German moderator may probe deeper on functional attributes while the Brazilian moderator elicits more emotional responses, creating systematic cross-market differences that are analytical artifacts, not real findings.
+Translation itself is a separate quality limit — see back-translation in research for why even expertly translated discussion guides lose conversational nuance that probes depend on.
+Quality detection lag compounds the problem: when interviews are conducted in languages the lead researcher does not speak, problems may not surface until transcripts arrive weeks later, by which point re-fielding is expensive and the timeline has already slipped.

 - Participant incentive: $50-100 (often lower due to scheduling flexibility)

-- Recruitment: included in platform panel access
+- Recruitment: included in panel access

-For 100 interviews: $7,000-12,000
+Per-interview total: $70-120.
+For 100 interviews: $7,000-12,000.

 - Study design and objective setting: $2,000-4,000